Rakibul25/-100daysofcode-mobile_app-/README.md

 ### Day 03
 Today I’m learning SQLite.
 Creating SQLite database, how to insert, update, delete and show data from a database.
 ### Day 04
 Todays topic is firebase.
-Creating realtime database in firebase and CRUD operation.
+Creating realtime database in firebase and connect with app.